rovaughn/build/README.md

 - There are places where error messages could be more clear.
 - If multiple commands are running in parallel and emitting output at the same time, it would get confusing.
+- "Dynamic includes," where an include depends on the contents of a file (e.g. you scan a file to determine its dependencies) may be worth consideration.